TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Experimental Setup

 \subsection{Datasets}

-We evaluate our framework on four benchmark classification datasets. \begin{itemize} \item Adult~\citep{adult_2}: This dataset contains 48K samples with 14 features and predicts whether an individual's income exceeds \$50K based on demographic attributes. \item Breast Cancer~\citep{breast_cancer_14}: This dataset contains 569 samples with 30 features derived from cell nuclei measurements to classify tumors as malignant or benign. \item Credit~\citep{default_of_credit_card_clients_350}: This dataset contains 30K samples with 23 features and predicts credit card default based on payment history and demographic information. \item Mushroom~\citep{mushroom_73}: This dataset contains 8K samples with 22 features describing physical characteristics to classify mushrooms as edible or poisonous. \end{itemize} All datasets are binary classification and features are normalized using standard scaling, and we use an 80/20 train-test split with stratified sampling.
+We evaluate our framework on four benchmark classification datasets, previously used by multiple works ~\cite{jin2025more,ma2023divtheft,arik2021tabnet,gao2024sel,hollmann2022tabpfn}. \begin{itemize} \item Adult~\cite{adult_2}: This dataset contains 48K samples with 14 features and predicts whether an individual's income exceeds \$50K. \item Breast Cancer~\cite{breast_cancer_14}: This dataset contains 569 samples with 30 features derived from cell nuclei measurements to classify tumors as malignant or benign. \item Credit~\cite{default_of_credit_card_clients_350}: This dataset contains 30K samples with 23 features and predicts credit card default. \item Mushroom~\cite{mushroom_73}: This dataset contains 8K samples with 22 features describing physical characteristics to classify mushrooms as edible or poisonous. \end{itemize} All datasets are binary classification and features are normalized using standard scaling, and we use an 80/20 train-test split with stratified sampling.